Spirituality

 The practice of yoga nidra dates back to at least the 3rd century CE , with references found throughout multiple, sacred Hindu texts.
 In the Mahabharata, yoga nidra is associated with the great Lord Vishnu and described as "the deep sleep under the spell of spiritual meditation."
 In the Devīmāhātmya (6th century CE), the god Brahma calls upon Vishnu to awaken from his "transcendent sleep" in order to confront the demigods.
 Other early mentions describe yoga nidra as a state in which "perfected Buddhas may access secret knowledge," and a terrain where the practitioner works to "uproot his network of Karma."

-Despite its ancient roots, the formal structure of yoga nidra as we know it today wasn't developed until the 1970s by Swami Satyananda Saraswati, who brought the practice into wider awareness in the West.
+Despite its ancient roots, the formal structure of yoga nidra as we know it today was developed in the 1970s by Swami Satyananda Saraswati, who brought the practice into wider awareness in the West.
 Since then, yoga nidra has been adapted for a variety of purposes including:

 -